Police firearm use by country: Germany

 German police forces usually carry firearms.
-Police firearm statistics dating back to 1996 are available, a summary of recent years is tabulated below.
+Police firearm statistics dating back to 1984 are available, a summary of recent years is tabulated below.

 Iceland

-Icelandic police do not regularly carry firearms.
+Icelandic police officers do not regularly carry firearms, although all receive firearms training.
 In 2013 the first fatal police shooting took place where one man was killed.
 As of October 2019 this remains the only fatal police shooting since Iceland became an independent republic in 1944.

 Ireland

-The strength of the Garda Síochána (national police) is approximately 15,000 officers, of which approximately 4,000 are licensed to carry firearms.
-The rest are unarmed.
+The strength of the Garda Síochána (national police) is approximately 15,000 officers, most of whom are unarmed; approximately 4,000 are authorised to carry firearms.

-The majority of armed Gardai (officers) consist of ordinary detectives (routinely armed with handguns for personal protection) or belong to specialist regional Armed Support Units.
+The majority of armed Gardaí (officers) consist of ordinary detectives (routinely armed with handguns for personal protection) or belong to specialist regional Armed Support Units.
 An elite national Emergency Response Unit exists that is trained in hostage rescue tactics.

-Fatal shootings by Gardai are rare and individual statistics for same are not published.
+There were six fatal shootings by Gardaí between 1998 and 2021.

 Jamaica

+The majority of police officers in Jamaica are trained in the use of firearms.
+The main service firearm used by Jamaican police, particularly the Jamaica Constabulary Force has changed over time.
+In recent years, the JCF has predominantly employed the Glock 17 as its regular service pistol.
+Constables assigned to the Specialized Operations Branch (Jamaican equivalent of a SWAT team) have been seen carrying M16 and M4 carbine assault rifles.

 The Jamaica Constabulary Force's (JCF) use of lethal force has been monitored by Amnesty International.
 From 1983 to 2000 the Jamaican police force has been reported to kill between 121 and 355 people each year with an average of 171 deaths.
 A subsequent report by Amnesty USA shows that from 1998 to 2015 between 101 and 307 people were killed each year with an average of 192 deaths.
 In 2010, the Independent Commission of Investigations (INDECOM) was established as an independent oversight body to tackle the frequent use of lethal force by members of the Security Forces, which has made progress towards reducing the problem.
 A summary of recent years is tabulated below: